ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 parameters must also be supplied during live handshakes.
 These are best handled as client-provided callbacks.
 Security handshake callbacks include:

-- Trust verification callback: Invoked when a RemoteEndpoint's trust must be validated before the handshake protocol can proceed.
+- Trust verification callback: Invoked when a Remote Endpoint's trust must be validated before the handshake protocol can proceed.

 ~~~